-There’s really nothing you can do to keep the storms at bay, but there are several things you can do to ensure that a lightning strike doesn’t damage your expensive computer equipment.
+There’s really nothing you can do to keep the coming storms at bay, but there are several things you can do that would greatly reduce the risk of a lightning strike damaging your expensive computer equipment.

 Here are a few tips for protecting your computer from lightning strikes: